amoghskulkarni/Projects/Python/README.md

 # Python Projects

-This directory is a collection of Python Projects and samples
+This directory is a collection of Python projects and samples